BYZANTINE PUBLICATIONS BY AUSTRALIAN AND NEW ZEALAND SCHOLARS

 As of November 2016, Brill are publishing and distributing the series in both print and electronic formats.

 Copies of each published volume may be ordered online, including back issues.
-AABS members will be eligible for a 25% discount upon proof of current financial membership.
+AABS financial members are eligible for a 25% discount.

-The individual volumes are now becoming available at http://www.brill.com/products/series/byzantina-australiensia.
-See the web site for prices and the anticipated availability dates of past volumes.
+The individual volumes are now available at http://www.brill.com/products/series/byzantina-australiensia.
+See the web site for prices and availability.

 VOLUMES PUBLISHED: ALL VOLUMES ARE CURRENTLY IN PRINT UNLESS NOTED OTHERWISE